SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Food/Fortune-Cookie.md

 ---
-title: Fortune Cookie
+title: 幸運餅乾
 sidebar_position: 1
 ---

-A Fortune Cookie is a [Food](/docs/Slimefun/Food) item added by Slimefun.
+A Fortune Cookie is a [Food](Food.md) item added by Slimefun.
 When consumed, it displays a message about your future.